venkat-ranganathan/projects/about.md

 Is this important?
 Probably, not.

-Am I proud that I figured out how to setup my debug environment for C/C++ so I can step through my code?
-Yes
+I'm proud that I figured out how to setup my debug environment for C/C+.
+I'm stoked I can step through my code and _be able to see the values of my variables as the code is being executed AND be able to see what's changing in the registry_

 <img width="960" alt="my_vs_code_setup" src="https://user-images.githubusercontent.com/96662693/188341444-268b0cdd-fa57-4db5-b0ee-930dd6af753f.png">